nestjs/nest/Readme.md

 * To check out the [guide](https://docs.nestjs.com), visit [docs.nestjs.com](https://docs.nestjs.com). :books:
 * 要查看中文 [指南](readme_zh.md), 请访问 [docs.nestjs.cn](https://docs.nestjs.cn). :books:

+## Consulting

+With official support, you can get expert help straight from Nest core team.
+We provide dedicated technical support, migration strategies, advice on best practices (and design decisions), PR reviews, and team augmentation.
+Read more about [support here](https://docs.nestjs.com/enterprise).

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).